oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Obtaining and storing the tokens with a service worker is the most secure option for unencrypted storage, as that isolates the tokens from XSS attacks, as described in {{service-worker}}.

 The Service Worker MUST NOT store tokens in any persistent storage API that is shared with the main window.
-For example, the IndexedDB storage is shared between the browsing context and Service Worker, so is not a suitable place for the Service Worker to persist data that should remain inaccessible to the main window.
+For example, currently, the IndexedDB storage is shared between the browsing context and Service Worker, so is not a suitable place for the Service Worker to persist data that should remain inaccessible to the main window.

 Service Workers are not guaranteed to run persistently, and may be shut down by the browser for various reasons.
 This should be taken into consideration when implementing this pattern, until a persistent storage API that is isolated to Service Workers is available in browsers.